© Crown copyright 2018

-South Africa’s business environment is challenging but still one of the best in the developing world.
+South Africa’s business environment is challenging, but still one of the best in Africa.
 Problems include the skills deficit, poor labour relations, lack of electricity and corruption.
-But a well developed transport infrastructure, sound macro conditions and robust financial and legal frameworks also exist.
-South Africa’s overall performance in the World Bank’s 2015 Ease of Doing Business Index dropped from 41st to 43rd, at a time of subdued GDP outlook.
-The main contributor to this score is due to the country’s poor and limited access to electricity, one of the biggest challenges.
-This presents business opportunities for British electricity produces (see here).
-Despite this drop in score, the country has improved in a range of other areas around starting a business, registering property, trading across borders, enforcing contracts and paying taxes.
-There are still challenges for South Africa in attracting further investors, but these are not insurmountable, and many are already being addressed.
-As a developing country, South Africa will continue to face considerable socioeconomic challenges, however, the development of powerful interventions such as the National Development Plan and the New Growth Path provide a strong blueprint for tackling these issues.
+But a well developed transport infrastructure and robust financial and legal frameworks exist.
+South Africa’s overall performance in the World Bank’s Ease of Doing Business Index dropped from 39th in 2013 to 82nd in 2017, at a time of subdued GDP outlook.
+The main contributor to this score is the country’s poor and limited access to electricity.
+There are still challenges for South Africa in attracting further investors, but these are not insurmountable, and sentiment is improving under President Ramaphosa.

 5. Human Rights

-Human rights in South Africa are protected under its 1996 constitution, which has been hailed as one of the most progressive in the world as it also guarantees economic, social and cultural rights.
+Human rights in South Africa are protected under its 1996 constitution, which has been hailed as one of the most progressive in the world.
+It guarantees economic, social and cultural rights.
 The country has a strong commitment to human rights and has statutory oversight bodies such as the South African Human Rights Commission which protects the rights guaranteed under the Constitution.

 South Africa is signatory to various international human rights instruments including the Universal Declaration of Human Rights; African Charter on Human and Peoples’ Rights; the International Covenant on Economic, Social and Cultural Rights; and the UN declaration on sexual orientation and gender identity.